Debt Consolidation Mortgages: Know Your Refinancing Options

 Cash-out refinance programs are available to borrowers with conventional, VA, and FHA loans.
 Credit score requirements vary by lender and loan type, among other factors.
 To qualify for a cash-out refinance, you will also need to prove a strong employment history and financial profile.

-Advantages of a debt consolidation refinance
+Advantages of a debt consolidation refinancing

 As we mentioned above, you can enjoy significant savings by consolidating debt with a refinance.
 Whereas you might be swimming in credit card debt now and wasting money on interest, debt consolidation helps you put more of your money toward the principal balance.
 There's no question that this type of mortgage will have you knocking out debt and achieving your other financial goals faster.